 Mornings are magic at Fern Hill

 Students love Morning Assembly and the tradition gives our school community roots.
 As the school year progresses, students get to know each other through introductions at Morning Assembly.
 Congratulations on a well-executed (or particularly funny) joke, or an interesting fact are shared as students pass each other in the halls.
 High fives are common.
 Accolades abound.
 Bonds form across grades, based on shared interests and admiration.

 We encourage parents to join us for Morning Assembly.
-Few moments can top starting a day than watching a preschool class confidently lead an entire school through the daily order of Assembly at Fern Hill.
+A perfect start to a day is watching your child or even a preschool class confidently lead an entire school through the daily order of Assembly.
 The talents exhibited by our students are always inspirational.